Loginistaken/Contractor-Coin/Whitepaper.md

 Conclusion

 Crow Language combines the accessibility of modern web development with the power and trust of blockchain technology.
-With seamless deployment, real-time blockchain interactions, and decentralized hosting, it represents a new standard in how websites are built, monetized, and secured in the Web3 era.
+With seamless deployment, real-time blockchain interactions, and  semi-decentralized hosting, it represents a new standard in how websites are built, monetized, and secured in the Web3 era.

 Use Case: Advertising Website with Blockchain Commerce

     Website Creation: A contractor uses Crow Language commands to design a promotional website for their services.
     Dynamic Linking: The website includes purchase links that redirect users to the UserVault.
-    Decentralized Hosting: The site is deployed on a decentralized storage network, ensuring security and availability.
+    Partially-Decentralized Hosting: The site is deployed on a decentralized storage network, ensuring security and availability.
     Instant Purchase: Customers click purchase links to complete transactions directly on the blockchain.

 Benefits